the-oak-lab/lse-seminar/README.md

 ### About the Seminar

 The CMU Accessibility Lunch Seminar is a series that explores the evolution and future directions of accessibility research and practice.
-Each week, we feature sessions on various aspects of assistive technologies and accessible AI, inviting speakers from academia, industry, and beyond.
+Each week, we feature sessions on various aspects of accessible and assistive technologies, inviting speakers from academia, industry, and beyond.

 ### How to Update the Schedule

 The weekly schedule is populated dynamically from a `schedule.json` file.
-To change the lineup, simply edit `schedule.json` and commit your changes.
+To change the lineup, edit `schedule.json` and commit your changes.

 **Steps to Update the Schedule:**